atom-dispencer/CodenameTeabag/docs/index.md

 *Did you watch it?
 I'll wait...*

-Tutorial-hell is where you end up if all you do is blindly copy-paste from tutorials:
+Tutorial-hell is where you end up when you blindly copy-paste from tutorials:
     you never learn or become independent.
 A sure-fire way to get there is by not listening to people who try to help you 🤨...
     ***Did you watch that Short??***